Fall 2010 Semester Program with Nazareth College of

 Please inquire!

-As a general rule, each student applying for a program of STUDIENFORUM BERLIN is responsible to be aware of her/his home institution's credit transfer policies and
+student applying for a program of STUDIENFORUM BERLIN is responsible to

 requirements.

-Students should be aware that in accepting transfer credit there may be an additional administrative fee from their university/college.
+Students should be aware that in accepting transfer credit there may be

 Costs include